 - answers are scored using a rating system

-- questions focus on the attributes and behaviours needed in the job.
+- questions focus on the attributes and behaviours needed in the job only.

 Our behavioural science research suggests that to avoid instinctive or hasty judgements interviewers should pre-commit to a set of interview questions that are directly related to performance on the job and focus the interview on collecting information rather than on decision-making.
-Insights from the interview should be fed into the decision along with data from other selection methods.
+Insights from the interview should be supported by data from other methods where possible.

 It’s important that selection interviews are conducted professionally.
 A poor interview experience can undermine the employer’s brand as candidates might share their unfavourable impression of the organisation with other potential applicants and customers.
-Giving feedback to candidates following an interview demonstrates appreciation of their time and interest.
+Following up with candidates in a timely manner, and giving feedback following an interview demonstrates appreciation of their time and interest and enhances the candidate experience.

 The use of tests has become an important part of the selection process and can benefit the overall talent management process.
 Evidence suggests that standardised tests or tests of cognitive ability are good predictors of job performance, especially for occupations that require complex thinking.
 Evidence on how well personality questionnaires or work sample tests predict job performance is mixed.
 See more in our report A head for hiring: the behavioural science of recruitment and selection.

-Used correctly, psychometric tests allow employers to systematically assess individual differences (for example in ability, aptitude, attainment, intelligence or personality).
+Used correctly, psychometric tests allow employers to systematically assess individual differences (for example in ability, aptitude or personality).
 They are often administered online, particularly when assessing high volumes of applicants.

-Good tests are supported by a body of statistical evidence which demonstrates their validity and reliability.
-Most tests are designed and developed by occupational psychologists and are accompanied by detailed manuals providing the data to establish the reliability of the test and how test scores might be judged so that employers can compare their test candidates against the scores of similar people.
-Administering tests and analysing the results is a skilled task.
+Tests should be supported by a body of statistical evidence which demonstrates their validity and reliability.
+Most tests are developed by occupational psychologists and should be accompanied by detail manuals for use.
+They often provide data to establish the reliability of the test and how test scores might be judged so that employers can compare their test candidates against benchmark scores of similar people.
+Administering tests and analysing the results is a skilled task and will often require training and certification.
+Test results should never be the sole basis for a selection decision.

 Before using a test, recruiters should: